 Odin (also commonly known as Odin3, Odin Downloader, and Odin Flash Tool) is Samsung’s official firmware flashing software for Windows.
 Odin is used for flashing official stock firmware and custom binaries on Samsung Galaxy phones and tablets.

 The tool is normally used internally by Samsung in their authorized service centers, and in their factory for flashing and testing the software.
 However, it was leaked out to the public through XDA-Developers and is now freely available for the end-users to use.

 .tar (tarball) and

-Below, you will find the direct download links for all the versions of the Samsung Odin Flash Tool, including the latest version as well as some patched versions.
+Below, you will find the links to download all versions of the Odin Flash Tool, including the latest version as well as some patched versions.

 Important information about Odin v3.14.4